dmuratov-als/shell-link-checker/README.md

 #### Resulting files:
 - _PROJECT-NAME-broken-links-DD-MM-YYYY.tsv_ - list of the links with erroneous HTTP codes and referring URLs (see the picture above).
 - _PROJECT-NAME-curl-links.tsv_ - list of all the links with HTTP codes and some other information.
-- _PROJECT-NAME-curl.log_ - curl log for debugging purposes.
+- _PROJECT-NAME-curl.log.zst_ - curl log for debugging purposes.